 - B. The Family Head and other designated family members will execute a HUD approved release and consent form authorizing any depository or private source of income, or any federal, state or local agency, to furnish or release to MPHA and to HUD information requested by MPHA or HUD.
 The Family shall directly submit all requested documentation.
 Requested information or documentation may be required for purposes of determining or auditing a Family's eligibility to receive housing assistance, for determining the Family's Adjusted Income or Tenant Rent, for verifying related information or for monitoring compliance with equal opportunity requirements. - C. Tenants claiming a disability status as defined in the Social Security Act, or in Section 102 (7) of the Developmental Disabilities Assistance and Bill of Rights Act but do not receive Social Security benefits, a qualified medical practitioner will provide a medical certification of the disability.
 The receipt of veteran's benefits for disability does not establish a disability status for allowable deductions. - 6.
 FLAT RENT: Is available only at the time of admission or the scheduled reexamination.
-Families who do not timely and properly report their income may not elect flat rent. - A. At the time of the scheduled reexamination MPHA will provide to a Family a letter stating: - 1) That the Family has the option to select Flat Rent or Income Based Rent. - 2) The amount of the Flat Rent. - 3) That a Family who opts for the Flat Rent will go through the income reexamination process every three years, rather than every year. - 4) A Family on Flat Rent does not receive a utility allowance. - 5) That the Family must sign and return a certification to receive the flat rent. - 6) Flat Rent is effective on the first day of the month following MPHA's receipt of the signed certification.
-If the Family does not choose Flat Rent, the Income Based Rent will be charged. - B. Financial Hardship and Retroactive Flat Rent - 1) Families who select Flat Rent may request to have a reexamination and return to the Income Based Rent method at any time due to a financial hardship which exists when: - a) The Family's income has decreased; or. - b) The Family's expenses such as childcare and medical care have increase, etc. - 2) If the family does not timely elect the Flat Rent and the Income Based Rent is higher than the Flat Rent, MPHA will, with the Supervisor of Leasing and Occupancy's approval, retroactively apply the Flat Rent a maximum of two rental periods prior to the tenant's request if the tenant timely reported an increase in income.
+Families who do not timely and properly report their income may not elect flat rent. - A. At the time of the scheduled reexamination MPHA will provide to a Family a letter stating: - 1) That the Family has the option to select Flat Rent or Income Based Rent. - 2) The amount of the Flat Rent. - 3) That a Family who opts for the Flat Rent will go through the income reexamination process every three years, rather than every year. - 4) A Family on Flat Rent does not receive a utility allowance. - That the Family must sign and return a certification to receive the flat rent. - 6) Flat Rent is effective on the first day of the month following MPHA's receipt of the signed certification.
+If the Family does not choose Flat Rent, the Income Based Rent will be charged.

+- B. Financial Hardship and Retroactive Flat Rent - 1) Families who select Flat Rent may request to have a reexamination and return to the Income Based Rent method at any time due to a financial hardship which exists when: - a) The Family's income has decreased because of changed circumstances, including loss or reduction of employment, death in the family, or reduction in or loss of earnings or other assistance; or. - b) The Family's expenses such as childcare, medical care, transportation, education, or similar items have increased. - 2) If the family does not timely elect the Flat Rent and the Income Based Rent is higher than the Flat Rent, MPHA will, with the Supervisor of Leasing and Occupancy's approval, retroactively apply the Flat Rent a maximum of two rental periods prior to the tenant's request if the tenant timely reported an increase in income.